PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Introduction

-It has been shown that the performance of 3D pose models improves with additional structural information \cite{tome2017lifting}.
-To encode the structural information of the human body, recent work \cite{banik_3d_2021, xu2021graph, zhao_graformer_2021} employs Graph Convolution Networks (GCN).
-These methods achieve good performance, but in our view, they have not realized their full potential, as they use only node or joint features.
-The human body can be described as a hierarchical kinematic model, where both the position and the orientation of the parent bone define the child's position and orientation.
-Moreover, each bone has its characteristic rotation constraints.
-Exploiting the skeletal constraints and additionally, the edge features will enable the GCN-based methods to also learn the characteristics of the bones such as bone orientation.
+Skeleton-based 3D pose models benefit from additional structural information~\cite{tome2017lifting}.
+To encode the structural information of the human body, recent works~\cite{banik_3d_2021, xu2021graph, zhao_graformer_2021} employ \emph{Graph Convolution Networks}~(GCN).
+These methods perform well, but in our view, they have not realized their full potential, as they use only joint (node) features.
+The human body can be described as a hierarchical kinematic model, where both the position and the orientation of the parent bone define the child's pose.
+In this paper, we show that in addition to utilizing the structure of skeletal joints, exploiting bone relationships is beneficial for 3D HPE and also helps in learning bone orientations.

-We propose a novel Graph Convolution Network named PoseGraphNet++ that addresses the limitations mentioned above.
-The model processes 2D features of both joints and bones using our proposed message propagation rules.
-To the best of our knowledge, PoseGraphNet++ is the first skeletal-based human pose model that predicts both 3D joint position and orientation.
-Similar to \cite{doosti2020hope, banik_3d_2021}, our model uses adaptive adjacency matrices to capture long-range dependencies among joints, as well as among edges.
-We also use neighbor-group specific kernels \cite{banik_3d_2021,Cai2019} for both nodes and edges.
-Our model is evaluated on multiple benchmark datasets: Human3.6M \cite{ionescu_human36m_2014}, MPI-3DHP \cite{mono-3dhp2017} and MPI-3DPW \cite{vonMarcard2018}.
-It performs close to the state-of-the-art (SoA) on Human3.6M and MPI-3DPW, and outperforms the SoA on MPI-3DHP.
-Our results show it is possible to \emph{lift} the 3D orientation from 2D pose.
-Through extensive ablation studies, we show that PoseGraphNet++ benefits from exploiting the mutual relationships between the joints and the bones.
+We propose \emph{PoseGraphNet++}~(PGN++), a novel GCN that processes 2D features of both joints and bones using our proposed message propagation rules.
+To the best of our knowledge, PGN++ is the first skeleton-based human pose model that predicts both 3D joint positions and orientations.
+Our model uses \emph{adaptive adjacency matrices}~\cite{doosti2020hope, banik_3d_2021} and \emph{neighbor-group specific kernels}~\cite{banik_3d_2021,Cai2019} to capture long-range non-uniform relationships among joints, as well as among edges.
+PGN++ performs on par with the SoA on the Human3.6M dataset~\cite{ionescu_human36m_2014} in position and orientation metrics.
+In generalization performance, it outperforms the SoA on MPI-3DPW~\cite{vonMarcard2018} and MPI-3DHP~\cite{mono-3dhp2017} in terms of position and achieves the SoA performance for orientation on MPI-3DPW~\cite{vonMarcard2018}.
+Our results show that it is possible to \emph{lift} 3D orientations from 2D poses through data-driven supervised learning and by enforcing structural constraints.
+Our extensive ablation studies show that PGN++ benefits from exploiting the mutual relationships between joints and bones, which leads to improved position predictions.